 The new system will provide to the old system a certificate for the new system that certifies the pSRK of the new system is on a genuine PC Client system with a genuine TPM.

-The old system will create a 256 bit AES key, and use it to encrypt all data for VMs that will be migrating.
+The old system will create a 256 bit AES key, and use it to encrypt all secret data for VMs that will be migrating.
+Non-secret data may be encrypted, or may be migrated in the clear.

 The old system will then create a Binding key with a parent of the pSRK of the new system, and use the public portion of that binding key to bind the 256 bit AES key.